Jake Paul vs. Mike Tyson: Pre-fight press conferences

 During the final press conference, Tyson slapped Paul after Paul stepped on his toe during their face-off.

 Countdown: Paul vs. Tyson

 On October 24, Netflix announced an original documentary series titled Countdown: Paul vs. Tyson would premier its first two episodes on November 7 and the final episode on November 12.
 The series debuted at number 4 on Netflix's Global Top 10, with 4.4 million viewers.
 Each episode was narrated by Ice-T.

+Broadcast

+Deadline later reported, citing independent viewership estimates from research firm PlumResearch, that the fight generated an estimated 78 million viewers across international markets during its first 48 hours on the platform.

 Undercard

 On April 16, Netflix announced that the long-awaited rematch between Katie Taylor and Amanda Serrano for the WBA, WBC, IBF, WBO, and The Ring female light-welterweight titles would be the co-feature bout.
 On May 21, Netflix announced that Indian professional boxer Neeraj Goyat would face Brazilian internet personality Whindersson Nunes.
 On September 16, a bout between Mario Barrios and Abel Ramos for the WBC welterweight championship was announced.

 Originally, before postponing the event, Aston Sylve was scheduled to face Floyd Schofield but was not rescheduled after Sylve lost via knockout on the Jake Paul vs. Mike Perry event.
 Former mixed martial artist Darren Till was originally scheduled to face former WBC middleweight boxing champion Julio César Chávez Jr.